height

 Parisian Interiors / Early Twentieth Century / Artistic / Picturesque & Bourgeois: Atget's work is sometimes compared to Louis Aragon’s Paris Peasant, which I discussed in a previous post, but there’s a lot of crossover with Walter Benjamin’s The Arcades Project as well.
 For example, Benjamin discusses the bourgeois interior, of the sort depicted in this album, which is about the relationship between culture and economy.
 These are unusual images for Atget, for whom negotiating access to interiors was no doubt extra work, which would have necessitated ingratiating himself with the occupants, and again the survey is less systematic than the title implies.
 For example, Atget’s own home appears three times, attributed each time to a different fictional occupant and occupation.
 In the first instance, he is ‘un’artiste dramatique’: this is not in fact a lie, since 'actor' remained his official occupation for several years after he began his photographic practice, and he continued in this line of work until c.
 1910.
 In its last phase, his acting work seems to have consisted primarily of recitations of plays for working-class audiences attending night-school classes.

 Nesbit contends that this album demonstrates Atget’s class consciousness by ironically juxtaposing interiors from wealthy occupants with more modest ones, but to me viewing these a century after the images were taken the similarity of the décor is more striking: that is, the more modest interiors seem to aspire to the same aesthetic as the wealthier ones.
 All the rooms are very cluttered; many have framed prints on the walls.
+Indeed, Nesbit quotes a contemporary writer, Léon Werth, who also made this point in 1910:

 I know Atget primarily used a wide-angle lens, but I don’t know how wide: my guess would be a 180mm (roughly equal to a 28mm on a 35mm camera).
 In any case, while this worked fine for external views of architecture, where one usually had the option of taking a step backwards, it wasn’t quite wide enough for some of these views, which sometimes feel a little cramped or awkwardly cropped.
 I also don’t know if he used flash, but my guess would be no on the basis of the lighting patterns.

 Vehicles in Paris: this is an almost comically matter-of-fact survey of carts, carriages and trams, with all the images framed fairly tightly (that is, although there are background details, here they don’t interact in an interesting way with the ostensible subjects).
 There are no motor cars: these occasionally appear in other Atget images, but, with the possible exception of the trams, everything here is horse-drawn – though the horses themselves are often cropped or absent, since Atget had to photograph stationary examples, so it was more convenient if they were parked.
 The effect is a little like one of Ed Ruscha’s books of gas stations or parking lots, though Atget's subjects feel closer to the world of the craftsman, simply because most of the vehicles are made of wood.
 And of course Atget’s intention was quite different to Ruscha's: not to illustrate the idea of taxonomy, but actually to be taxonomic.
 Ruscha is purposefully useless: Atget always intends to be useful.
 I wonder for whom these images might still be useful?
 Set designers for historical dramas perhaps – Atget’s original customers also included such people, though probably not in the case of this album, since they would not have needed to re-create contemporary vehicles.
+It's a measure of Nesbit's skill as a critic that she's able to identify a coherent vision of society, class and modernity from this unlikely subject matter:

 Trades, shops and shop displays of Paris: As Nesbit points out, the images here are mainly of shop displays, with only a couple of interiors.
 Some of Atget’s most famous images depict shop windows and mannequins, but most of those date from the 1920s.
-These earlier examples are not artful displays in department stores, which are in fact deliberately excluded.
+In all cases, Atget's examples are not artful displays in department stores, which are in fact deliberately excluded.
 Rather, this album depicts open-air displays, often on tables set up on the pavement in front of shops, or market stalls, many selling food (vegetables, fish).
 Similarly, there are also plenty of kiosks (for newspapers or flowers).
 In other words, the featured businesses mostly sell to customers walking past on the street, and they form part of the life of the street.
 Their goods are not encountered as spectacle, separated from viewers behind glass, but are experienced with other senses besides sight: smell and touch.

 Admittedly not everything here fits this pattern.
 The album also includes a few cabaret or brasserie facades, along with one brothel entrance, and a few interiors: of two different wine merchants, a potter, a bookbinder – and Atget’s own desk advertised as the place of work of a photographer.
 The inclusion of this last means it’s not fanciful to suggest that Atget identified his own work with the other economic activities depicted here.
 Certainly he also mainly worked in the street (MacOrlan: 'Atget was a man of the street, an artisan poet of the Paris crossroads').

 Signboards and old shops of Paris: This is back in Old Paris territory, since many of the shop signs and metal grills shown here were historical (or certainly the names were; many of the signs were likely nineteenth century).
-But the treatment here is more successful than the first album, even if quite modest in scope and ambition (Nesbit has more interesting things to say about this album than I have space to summarise here).
+But the treatment here is more successful than the first album, even if seemingly quite modest in scope and ambition (Nesbit has more interesting things to say about this album than I have space to summarise here).

 Inhabitants of the Zone: The last two albums are the most interesting.
 The ‘Zone’ was an area outside the city walls of Paris where permanent structures were forbidden.
 Originally this prohibition was for the purposes of military defence: I imagine to leave clean fields of fire beyond the city’s outlying fortifications.
 The disastrous outcome of the Franco–Prussian War of 1870–1, during which Paris had been occupied, had revealed the obsolescence of this provision, but it hadn’t been repealed.
 So although the Zone had many inhabitants, they lived in nominally temporary accommodation.